W. D. Boyce Council: Ingersoll Scout Reservation

 Ingersoll Scout Reservation (ISR, or simply Ingersoll) is the primary resident camp of the W.D.
 Boyce Council of the Boy Scouts of America.
-Located just west of London Mills, Illinois, the reservation encompasses almost 1000 acres of woodland and prairie between Fulton and Knox Counties.
-The Cedar Creek, a tributary of the Spoon River, forms most of the southern boundary of the camp.
 Initially founded as Wilderness Camp in 1963, the camp was renamed in 1973 to posthumously honor William P. Ingersoll, a local philanthropist who helped in the camp's initial purchase.

 Geography

-Ingersoll straddles Fulton and Knox Counties, meaning that the Knox portion of the camp actually lies outside of the W.D.
-Boyce Council.
-Some of the roads in camp, mostly those built prior to the camp's establishment, follow this county line.
-Camp roads are mostly unpaved and one-lane, winding around the camp as topography allows.
-Illinois Route 116 curves around the camp after crossing the Spoon River at London Mills.
-Route 116 is the camp's primary means of access.

-For camping purposes, Ingersoll is often divided into two parts: "Main Camp," which consists of the developed area west of Lake Roberts used for most camp programs; and the "East Side," the largely undeveloped area east of Lake Roberts with minimal road and trail access used primarily for hiking.
-The 14-mile Cedar Creek Trail follows the periphery of the entire camp.
+Ingersoll straddles Fulton and Knox Counties, near London Mills, IL.
+It is primarily accessed by Illinois Route 116.

 The numerous small creeks and gullies emptying into Cedar Creek on the southern edge of Ingersoll gives the camp unusually varied topography for the area.
 This is most visible at "Dining Hall Hill," the main thoroughfare of the camp, which is located on a long incline overlooking the broad Cedar Creek Valley.
 One minor tributary of the Cedar Creek was dammed in 1963, forming 17-acre Lake Roberts.
-The camp has another "lake" in the far East Side, Lake McCutcheon, which is actually a small pond fed by the periodic flooding of the Cedar Creek.

-Forests at Ingersoll tend to be of relatively young growth, as much of the reservation was formerly farmland.
-There are notable exceptions to this, especially along the Cedar Creek, where enormous trees have been left undisturbed.
-The soil of Ingersoll consists largely of loess from the Illinoian glaciation.

 The reservation is home to many native Illinois wildlife species, including white-tailed deer, raccoons, wild turkey, foxes, and coyotes.
 Beavers have also been known to make their homes on the Cedar Creek, though they are rarely sighted.
 The entire camp is designated as a wildlife preservation area by the state of Illinois.
 In less-developed regions of the camp, native prairie grasses have been allowed to grow, creating a habitat for many native plants.